Tumelo-Mogono-SE/TUMMOG375_BCL2401_GroupE_Tumelo-Mogono_DJS11/README.md

 In this project I managed and manipulated several interconnected data entities such as the following:
 * Show - Which represents an entire podcast series , which can consist of multiple seasons.
 * Season - Which is a collection of podcast episodes released within a specific timeframe.
-* Episode - Which is a infividual podcast episodes , each corresponding to an MP3 file for audio.
+* Episode - Which is a individual podcast episodes , each corresponding to an MP3 file for audio.
-* Preview - Which is a summarized version of a show containing a basic informatin section and used primarily for displaying lists.
+* Preview - Which is a summarized version of a show containing a basic information section and used primarily for displaying lists.
 * Genre - which is categories assigned to shows, which help users find content based on their interests.

 # Tech Stack